diabolical-ninja/yeltahir.com/content/posts/sir_model/index.md

 Now we have a feel for how big an epidemic might be and what the initial conditions need to look like for an epidemic to occur, lets take a look at how epidemics behave over time.

-Below is a numerical approximation of the SIR model, allowing us to see how the epidemic behaves over time and how changes to the infection and recovery rates impact the speed of the epidemic.
+Below is a numerical approximation of the SIR model, allowing us to see how the epidemic behaves and how changes to the infection and recovery rates impact the speed of the epidemic.
 Notice what happens when $\beta$ is less than $\gamma$?
 How about as $R_0$ grows?

 <iframe width="800" height="600" scrolling="no" style="border:none;"  name="sir-curves" src="https://simple-sir-model.herokuapp.com/"></iframe>